 🌈 Health and well-being

-Issue One’s launch date will be coming soon, but first we have a number of ways you can get involved… so keep an eye out on all our social media channels.
+Issue One’s launch date will be coming soon, of course.
+But we also have a number of ways you can get involved now.

 LGBTQymru are a collective of passionate, and respected activists, and allies, dedicated to keeping our Qmmunity cohesive and connected.